spkosana/lambda-tf-workspaces-cicd/README.md

 ### Develop Lifecycle
 1. Create a branch called develop from main
 2. Push the code to repo
-3. Go to the GitHub Actions tab
+3. Go to the GitHub Actions tab - Testing aws-resources-apply workflow for develop branch
     - Follow the same steps to run your workflow as you did in step 3.
     - Now this will show creation of ECR repo in the workspace dev as the pipeline is running using develop branch
     - Verify the tfplan step in the workflow to see if the appropriate resources creation is in the plan